-The Arkansas Nursing Home Law Center Attorneys has successfully investigated many nursing home cases involving neglect, abuse, mistreatment or suspicious death.
-Our dedicated team of attorneys understands how to use proven civil tort law to successfully resolve cases for financial compensation and use the criminal justice system to hold those responsible for causing a loved one harm legally accountable.
+The Arkansas nursing home abuse attorneys has successfully investigated many nursing home cases involving neglect, abuse, mistreatment or suspicious death.
+Our dedicated team of affiliated attorneys understands how to use proven civil tort law to successfully resolve cases for financial compensation and use the criminal justice system to hold those responsible for causing a loved one harm legally accountable.

 This Medicare/Medicaid-approved long-term care (LTC) center is a 120-certified bed "for-profit" home providing services to residents of Newport and Jackson County, Arkansas.
 The facility is located at:

 In addition to providing 24/7 skilled nursing care, the facility also offers occupational, speech and physical therapies, restorative care, hospice care, and long-term care.

 Financial Penalties and Violations